joelbarton-io/launch_school/RB120/assessment_prep/written/concepts.md

 ```
 The methods available to an instance of `Car` comprise the public interface of the class.
 Via method access control, all the specific implementation details involved with how to start a car are encapsulated, meaning that we cannot call them directly on an instance of our `Car` class.
 This is encapsulation of behavior at the class definition level; all the specific implementation re: how to start our car is encapsulated through the use of `private` and their functionality can only be exposed within the class itself by methods within the class.

+## more encapsulation
+- the only way to interact with objects is by invoking their methods; instance methods are the only way we can expose data (values) stored as state(referenced by instance variables which are scoped at the object-level).

+- There is no way to access the instance variable directly except through the object (direct access must occur in instance methods defined within the class).
+This is useful because it allow us to set safeguards on data access in order to ensure it is always returned or changed in an appropriate manner.
 # method access control
-- access modifiers; further encapsulate behaviors
+- designate the visibility of a method; encapsulation of behaviors
 - allows us to limit what is included in our class' public interface, which is a goal of encapsulation and OO in general
+## benefits
-  -> simplifies how users interact with class
+  - simplifies interaction with class by 'hiding' underlying complexity

+  - Generally, it's a good idea to limit the number of methods that make up a class' public interface as it makes the class more simple to use while also preventing unintentional manipulation of data or the erroneous invocation of methods.
 ### public
 - all the instance methods that comprise the public interface of a class
+- all instance methods are public unless otherwise designated otherwise

 ### private
 - doesn't allow for an explicit caller!